Microdon mutabilis: Taxonomy

 This species is part of the subfamily Microdontinae under the family Syrphidae, which is well known for its many instances of myrmecophily across the lineage.

 The generic epithet Microdon means “small tooth”, and refers to this genus’ scutellar spines.
 The specific epithet mutabilis refers to this species’ variable abdominal coloration ranging from gray to black according to the original description.

 The phylogenetic relationship between Microdon myrmicae and Microdon mutabilis remains a point of contention, with much of the discourse revolving around the species status lying in the host specificity and crypsis.
 Microdon myrmicae was formerly grouped within Microdon mutabilis until it was eventually separated in 2002 on the basis of ant host species and pupal morphology.
-However, records of potentially wider host ranges in Microdon mutabilis within the Formica genus including F. cunicularia and Lasius sp. challenges the validity of separating Microdon mutabilis and Microdon myrmicae soley on the basis of host species.
+However, records of potentially wider host ranges in Microdon mutabilis within the Formica genus including F. cunicularia and Lasius sp. challenges the validity of separating Microdon mutabilis and Microdon myrmicae solely on the basis of host species.

 Immature morphological characters do point towards possible phylogenetic relationships between species more reliably than adult characters in Microdon, but it’s still difficult to reconstruct phylogenies solely based on these traits.

 Habitat and distribution

 The habitat range of Mi. mutabilis is highly dependent on its host species distributions.
 It is commonly found in grasslands, forest clearings and rocky areas where its host ant species reside.
 Mi. mutabilis is usually found with populations in drier, well-grazed areas in comparison to its sister species, Mi. myrmicae which prefers waterlogged, boggy areas.
 The larvae are often found in Sphagnum moss and under stones, where its hosts can also be located.

-Mi. mutabilis is currently thought to be largely restricted in Great Britian and Ireland, though there have been recent rediscoveries of this species taking place in Belgium after it was thought to be extinct.
+Microdon mutabilis is currently thought to be largely restricted in Great Britain and Ireland, though there have been recent rediscoveries of this species taking place in Belgium after it was thought to be extinct.
 The true host range of Mi. mutabilis remains widely unknown and requires reevaluation because past data was collected before Mi. mutabilis and Mi. myrmicae became separate species.
 This species is rare and females exhibit remarkably low dispersal rates.
 In instances where dispersion is recorded to have occurred in female Mi. mutabilis, it took place over multiple decades.
 Microdon’s poor ability to disperse renders this genus vulnerable to anthropogenic change in habitat.